The Newcomer’s Guide to M&A, Part 4

 What’s my risk tolerance financially and emotionally?

-You don’t have to be an expert to build the right deal.
 You just need the right map, and a clear sense of what you stand for.

 Up Next: